ephbaum/EphWordsBlog/src/content/blog/2023-10-21-2023-week-42-still-not-the-answer.md

 “Who the hell do I think I am?”
 I keep thinking to myself, occasionally even asking out loud.

-There’s still no definitive answer to that one in my mind.
+There's still no definitive answer to that one in my mind.

 It's complicated.